-- 6.1 An appeal or intimation of intention to appeal should be submitted in writing to the Head of Registry at The Glasgow School of Art within 10 working days of the intimation to the student of the decision against which the student is appealing.
-Where an intention to appeal is submitted, the full appeal, including the grounds and the remedy shall be submitted within 20 working days of the date of the letter intimating intention to appeal. - 6.2 An application for an extension of time for submitting an appeal beyond 20 working days shall be submitted to the Head of Registry and shall include sufficient information concerning the nature of the appeal, the grounds on which an extension of time is sought and shall be accompanied by such evidence of medical or adverse personal circumstances as are relevant to the application. - 6.3 An extension of time for submitting an appeal shall not be granted unless the Convener of the Joint Appeals Committee is satisfied that the student was precluded from appealing within 20 working days as a result of serious illness or other circumstances which are both exceptional and relevant to the appeal. - 6.4 A letter of appeal or other documents for the consideration of an appeal shall be treated as having been given or sent on the day that it is received by the Head of Registry; and any letter or document sent to any person, including the student, in connection with the appeal shall, if sent to the person's last notified address, be treated as having been given or sent on the day that it was posted.
+- 6.1 An appeal or intimation of intention to appeal should be submitted in writing to the Head of Registry at The Glasgow School of Art within 10 working days of the intimation to the candidate of the decision against which the candidate is appealing.
+Where an intention to appeal is submitted, the full appeal, including the grounds and the remedy shall be submitted within 20 working days of the date of the letter intimating intention to appeal. - 6.2 An application for an extension of time for submitting an appeal beyond 20 working days shall be submitted to the Head of Registry and shall include sufficient information concerning the nature of the appeal, the grounds on which an extension of time is sought and shall be accompanied by such evidence of medical or adverse personal circumstances as are relevant to the application.